vinid/bkpvinid.github.io/_posts/2020-12-09-distributional-semantics-ontological-concepts.md

 such as ELMo and BERT tend to be used.

 [^1]: This is true for the version of word2vec without negative sampling, that is slightly different.
+[^2]: See **Zhu, G., & Iglesias, C. A. (2016).
+Computing semantic similarity of concepts in knowledge graphs.
+IEEE Transactions on Knowledge and Data Engineering, 29(1), 72-85.** for an interesting discussion over different measures.